On this page:

 The faculty regards training in teaching as an essential aspect of graduate education, although students will not be expected to teach during their first year of study.
 Duties as a student will include appointments as a Graduate Teaching Assistant in years two through five, and involve approximately ten hours of effort per week.
 Students in years four and five may be offered the opportunity to serve as instructors.

 Many of our fifth-year students win Bankard Dissertation Fellowships that reduce or eliminate teaching responsibilities during that year.
 A limited number of teaching and research assistantships are available to students who have exhausted the five years of funding offered upon admission.

 Our Department strongly supports, and adheres to, the Council of Graduate Schools' Resolution regarding the April 15 decision deadline, which says "Students are under no obligation to respond to offers of financial support prior to April 15; earlier deadlines for the acceptance of such offers violate the intent of this Resolution."

 (No additional financial aid application is necessary.
 However, if you are a U.S. citizen or permanent resident and wish to apply for a student loan, see Student Financial Services.)

-Once enrolled, you will have the opportunity to earn additional and alternative awards, such as research assistantships (RAs), the Bankard Pre-doctoral Fellowships (.pdf), the Graduate Teaching Award, the Snavely Awards for Outstanding Dissertation Proposals ($1,500 - 2,000 each), and the Huskey Travel Awards.
+Once enrolled, you will have the opportunity to earn additional and alternative awards, such as research assistantships (RAs), the Bankard Pre-doctoral Dissertation Fellowships, the Graduate Teaching Award, and the Department's Snavely Awards for Outstanding Summer Papers, Outstanding Dissertation Proposals, and Outstanding Dissertations ($1,000 - 4,000 each).